Table of contents

 import { authorize } from '@liveblocks/node'

-const secret = process.env.LIVEBLOCKS_SECRET_KEY
+const secret = process.env.LIVEBLOCKS_SECRET_KEY as string

 // Connect to Liveblocks